bbfrederick/rapidtide/docs/usage.rst

 These options are somewhat self-explanatory.
 I will be expanding this section of the manual going forward, but I want to put something here to get this out here.

-When using the legacy interface, file names will be output using the old, non-BIDS names and formats.  rapidtide can be forced to use the old style outputs with the "--legacyoutput" flag.
+When using the legacy interface, file names will be output using the old, non-BIDS names and formats.  rapidtide can be forced to use the old style outputs with the ``--legacyoutput`` flag.

 Equivalence between BIDS and legacy outputs:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^